phidel24/Frontend-assessment/README.md

 └── docker-compose.yml      # Docker setup
 ```

-The dashboard focuses on practical insights for understanding fan engagement patterns, sentiment trends, and discussion topics around HSV.
+The dashboard gives you practical insights into fan engagement patterns, sentiment trends, and what topics HSV fans are discussing most.